Hi. I am a riding instructor based in Wiltshire at my own training centre.

 Here I am putting my Swedish students attending a clinic through their paces after breakfast, correcting their posture and suppleness before they all go out to ride.
 It is just as important for the riders to loosen up as it is for the horses!

-Chief Instructor and Yard Manager of Orchard Cottage Riding School in Surrey, which was voted Riding School of the Year during her time there.
+Chief Instructor and Yard Manager of Orchard Cottage Riding School in Surrey, which was voted Horse & Rider Magazine’s Riding School of the Year during my time there.

 I am a freelance trainer and author, and a regular contributor to equestrian magazines and have written several books.